nexusverypro/Harmonica/README.md

 In late 2021 post september it was then subsequently patched by the Rec Room developer team.

-In 2022 there was another attempt at unpatching by Minorities but it did not succeed.
+In 2022 there was another attempt at unpatching by Minorities but it did not succeed, but another attempt was made by Mathie which worked but also got patched.

 This is the only offical source of Harmonica.